 The answer to this question depends on the type product and service you provide and how data-intensive it is.

 Building analytics could be the right approach if your product or service supports a singular or specific use case.
-For example, a home blood pressure kit is designed with a narrow and singular capability, and with a limited number of data requirements.

 Buying or subscribing to an embedded analytics engine is a better choice when your product or service is data driven, workflow intensive, or operates in a heterogeneous architecture.
 Building yourself is too risky unless you can: